-That’s why one of the best ways to plan your projects is to create a giant resource pool.
+That’s why one of the best ways to plan your projects is to create a singular resource pool.
 That way, everyone will know exactly what kind of resources you have, how to apply these resources and who is responsible for what.
-You have to be able to dive into details (the utilization of each resource individually) and zoom out for the bird’s-eye view of everything that’s going on (group utlization or the utilization of your resources across the project portfolio).
+Doing this also helps dive into details (for example, individual utilization of each resource) and zoom out for the bird’s-eye view of everything else that’s going on (i.e. group utilization or the utilization of your resources across the project portfolio).

-By trying to understand the big picture, everyone in your organization will have a clearer idea of how they fit into the mix.
+By attempting to understand the big picture, everyone in your organization will have a clearer idea of how they fit into the mix.
 Not only will that help them perform their own individual tasks better, but it may also give them some additional motivation.
 After all, wouldn’t you be inclined to work a little harder on a small task if you knew what the entire project was supposed to look like when it was finished?

 Along with your pool of resources, you also need to have a master schedule that everyone has access to.
 Why is this so important?